Far East Tea Company Editorial Team About 7 min read

 The flowers inside

-Jasmine is most common, and its association with Chinese tea culture runs deep — it was the original flowering tea flower.
+Jasmine is most common, and its association with Chinese tea culture runs deep — jasmine scenting dates back to the Song Dynasty, though hand-tied blooming tea as we know it today is a more recent craft, developed in China in the latter half of the twentieth century.
 Chrysanthemum adds a slightly sweet, herbal character.
 Globe amaranth (also called bachelor's button) keeps its vivid magenta color through drying and produces a visually striking bloom.
 Amaranth and lily are used in more elaborate multi-flower designs.
 The choice of flower is aesthetic as much as culinary: some flowers add flavor, others are primarily visual.

 How jasmine tea is made — the scenting process